sowiecki/gtfo/README.md

 3. Clone this program onto the Raspberry Pi.
 4. Create and configure a `devices.json` file in the root directory.
 5. `npm run hot`. (prod under development)

-## Mock Data
-Mock reservations for the current local date are automatically generated for each device present in `devices.json`.
-The file is left untouched as long as the reservations are up-to-date, otherwise it is re-generated.
-I.e., if you have a `mock-data.json` generated from running `npm run hot-mocks` on one day, and then run it againt he next day, `mock-data.json` will be overwritten with new, random reservations.